 According to Xngage CEO and Chief Digital Executive Joe Albrecht:

-In this post, we will examine the differences between single- and multi-tenant environments and the benefits and drawbacks of their use in eCommerce.
+In this post, we will examine the differences between multi-tenant vs single-tenant environments and the benefits and drawbacks of their use in eCommerce.

 Setup and maintenance